IMPORT TARIFFS - LATEST NEWS & UPDATES

 DOT Bond

 A DOT bond is equivalent to one and a half times the vehicle's dutiable value and is separate from the standard customs entry bond.
 When posted, this bond must be attached to the HS-7 form and the RI contract.
+This only applies to non-conforming vehicle imports.

 Gas Guzzler Tax